yohasebe/monadic-chat/docs/python-container.md

 ![](https://raw.githubusercontent.com/yohasebe/monadic-chat/refs/heads/main/docker/services/python/Dockerfile ':include :type=code dockerfile')

+## Adding Programs and Libraries

-If you want to install additional libraries, you can do one of the following:
+If you want to install additional programs and libraries, you can do one of the following:

 - Add an installation script to `pysetup.sh` in the shared folder to install the library during Monadic Chat environment setup (see the example below).
 - Refer to [Docker Container Access](/docker-access) to log in to the Python container and install the library after setting up the Monadic Chat environment.